+(Amended by Ordinance No. 181352, effective October 10, 2007.)
 The Director of the Portland Office of Emergency Management shall:

-- A. Be responsible for managing the Office of Emergency Management; - B. Serve as the principle strategic advisor to the Mayor and Council on emergency management matters regarding the City's preparedness and the plans for mitigation, response and recovery to and from natural and human caused emergencies; - C. Lead and direct the activities of the City's Emergency Management Committee; - D. Oversee and participate in the coordination, development and maintenance of the City's overall Comprehensive Emergency Management Plan;
+- A. Be responsible for managing the Office of Emergency Management; - B. Serve as the principle strategic advisor to the Mayor and Council on emergency management matters regarding the City's preparedness and the plans for prevention, mitigation, response and recovery to and from natural and human caused emergencies and disasters;

-- E. Be responsible for integrating emergency response related activities and programs both within the City and with outside organizations and agencies; - F. Review and propose amendments as necessary to all existing City emergency preparedness and management plans and, as appropriate, provide Council with the documentation necessary for its review and approval of the same.
+- C. Lead and coordinate the activities of the City's Emergency Management Committee and the Emergency Management Steering Committee; - D. Oversee and coordinate development and maintenance of the City's overall Comprehensive Emergency Management Plan; - E. Be responsible for integrating emergency preparedness, mitigation, response and recovery related activities and programs both within the City and with outside organizations and agencies; - F. Review and propose amendments as necessary to all existing City emergency preparedness and management plans and, as appropriate, provide Council with the documentation necessary for its review and approval of the same.

-- A. The Director may appoint an Assistant Director who is accountable to the Director and other personnel necessary to carry out the provisions of this chapter, when in keeping with the adopted budget for the Portland Office of Emergency Management. - B. The Director may delegate to his or her staff members any of the Director's duties when the Director is not available or able to perform those duties. - C. The Assistant Director shall succeed to all duties and responsibilities of the Director, including those specified by ordinance, when the Assistant Director is serving as the acting Director.
+- A. The Director may appoint an Operations Manager who is accountable to the Director and other personnel necessary to carry out the provisions of this chapter, when in keeping with the adopted budget for the Portland Office of Emergency Management or specially funded projects. - B. The Director may delegate to his or her staff members any of the Director's duties when the Director is not available or able to perform those duties. - C. The Operations Manager shall succeed to all duties and responsibilities of the Director, including those specified by ordinance. - D. The line of succession for the POEM is: Director, Operations Manager, Training and Exercises Manager, Planning Manager, Community Emergency Services Manager, Senior Fire Liaison.